 I’ve always been keen on fieldwork, but sometimes being “mainly” a 19th C historian has meant much longer in archives than out in the field.
 When I was an undergraduate, I did mainly Classics and Ancient History, which meant much more digging about.
 Come to think of it, though, while my main comparative framework for all of my Finnish famine studies has come from Ireland (and especially relating to memorials from the work of my friend Emily Mark-Fitzgerald) – the fact that I studied in Scotland has probably had just as big an influence on my methods, particularly in regard to this famine memorial fieldwork.
 While in Scotland, I took a fantastic course in my final year on the Highland Clearances of the 18th and 19th centuries.
 It was this that inspired me to do comparative research between Ireland and our “Gaelic cousins” in the Highlands of Scotland (which is what I did for my PhD) but it also allowed me to combine two passions – namely tramping around mountains in the Highlands, and looking for signs of former settlements and “cleared” churches and villages.

-Looking over these last three or four years, I have repeatedly thought back to two books I had as constant companions during those student days: the first is Rob Gibson’s The Highland Clearances Trail (I have an early version but it has gone through several new editions).
+Looking over these last three or four years, I have repeatedly thought back to two books I had as constant companions during those student days: the first is Rob Gibson‘s The Highland Clearances Trail (I have an early version but it has gone through several new editions).
 The concept is quite simple – the author has been through the Highlands and Islands of Scotland, finding sites of relevance to the history of the Clearances and subsequent Crofters War – and then provided locations (using Ordnance Survey Map numbers and grid references) and interesting details to facilitate and enhance visits.
 As I recall, the book deservedly won several awards linked to sustainable heritage, and promoted heritage tourism in the region.
-The book does have a political motivation – indeed Rob Gibson went on to represent the SNP in the Scottish Parliament – but I think its main message was to make people understand that the Highlands is not the “wilderness” that Walter Scott and his ilk would have had you believe – there is almost no part of it that is untouched by humans.
+One of the book’s main goals is to make people understand that the Highlands is not the “wilderness” that Walter Scott and his ilk would have had you believe – there is almost no part of it that is untouched by humans.
 Understanding the ridges in the fields was just as important as the ruined churches, and this is is something I appreciated from the west of Ireland, and something that I’ve tried to take with me as I’ve travelled through Finland, trying to learn about life from the terrain, the lie of the land, as much as from newspapers and archives.

 Now, I was quite explicit in my introduction to the Sesquicentennial Report that I was not trying to promote a similar initiative in Finland – “The Finnish Famine Trail” or something – not least because Finland is many, many times bigger than the Scottish Highlands.
 However, it is clear (and I was aware of this at the time) that I was greatly influenced by Rob Gibson’s approach in putting the report together, and if it helped one person find a memorial they’d otherwise been unaware of, or might have find it hard to locate, then I’d be happy.